ItsGoodToasted/CS4G/ReadMe.md

-This is a repository for assignments in the CS1337 course.
+This is a repository for assignments made for CS Courses.

-Assignments contains completed assignments.
+1337 contains completed assignments from the A. Getka course.

-Lecture tests stores any code run from the lecture chapters.

-Unrelated Lessons (ignore) is a storage for coding assignments I do through alternative sources alongside this.
+CS-120 contains assignments from CS-120.